Editorial Review

 What Are SARMs?

-Common SARMs include Ostarine (MK-2866, Enobosarm), Ligandrol (LGD-4033), RAD-140 (Testolone), Andarine (S-4), and YK-11.
-They are not approved by the FDA for human use and are technically classified as investigational drugs.
-Despite this, they are widely available through online research chemical suppliers and have gained significant popularity in fitness and bodybuilding communities.
+Common SARMs include Ostarine (MK-2866), Ligandrol (LGD-4033), RAD-140, Andarine (S-4), and YK-11.
+None are FDA-approved for human use.
+They are technically classified as investigational drugs.
+Despite this, they are widely available online and popular in fitness and bodybuilding circles.

-The concept of androgen receptor selectivity is appealing in theory — deliver the muscle-building benefits of testosterone without the prostate enlargement, hair loss, and liver damage associated with anabolic steroids.
-However, as we will examine, the reality of SARMs' selectivity is more nuanced than marketing suggests, and their risk profile is not as favorable as initially hoped.
+Androgen receptor selectivity sounds appealing in theory.
+The idea: deliver the muscle-building benefits of testosterone without the prostate enlargement, hair loss, and liver damage of anabolic steroids.
+However, the reality of SARMs' selectivity is more nuanced than marketing suggests.
+Their risk profile is not as favorable as initially hoped.

 How Peptides Work Differently

-Peptides are naturally occurring amino acid chains that function as signaling molecules in the body.
-Rather than directly binding to hormone receptors and activating them like SARMs, peptides trigger the body's own production of growth hormone, repair factors, and other biological compounds through natural feedback loops.
+Peptides are naturally occurring amino acid chains that act as signaling molecules.
+Rather than directly binding to hormone receptors like SARMs, peptides trigger the body's own production of growth hormone, repair factors, and other biological compounds through natural feedback loops.
 Learn what peptides are and how they work.

 Key distinctions in mechanism: